-9 face charges for blockading abortion clinic with chain and rope
+9 face charges in blockading abortion clinic with chain and rope

-“We have people intervening physically with their bodies to prevent women from entering the clinic to murder their children,” Jonathan Darnel, one of the intruders, said in a Facebook Live documenting the event, according to court documents.
+“We have people intervening physically with their bodies to prevent women from entering the clinic to murder their children,” Jonathan Darnel, reportedly one of the intruders, said in a Facebook Live documenting the event, according to court documents.

-Now, the nine people face civil rights charges, prosecutors announced Wednesday.
+Now, nine people face civil rights charges, prosecutors announced Wednesday.
 They have been charged with conspiracy and violating the Freedom of Access to Clinic Entrances Act, “which prohibits threats of force, obstruction and property damage intended to interfere with reproductive health care services,” according to the Justice Department.
 Prosecutors did not provide the name of the clinic in the indictment.

-Court records do not indicate if the nine defendants have attorneys.
+Court records do not indicate whether the nine defendants have attorneys.

 The indictment comes as more states pass legislation restricting abortion access.
 In the six months following Texas passing a ban on abortions past the six-week mark, lawmakers in more than a dozen states have proposed similar bills.
-On March 23, Gov. Brad Little (R) signed a bill into law modeled after the one in Texas.
+On March 23, Gov. Brad Little (R) of Idaho signed a bill into law modeled after the one in Texas.

 Governors in at least two more states on Wednesday signed bills prohibiting abortions after 15 weeks.